Reduce fatal and serious injury highway crashes

 - Fatal and serious injury highway crashes have increased on Colorado’s roads.

-- In 2016, Colorado saw an alarming spike in traffic fatalities, totaling 608 fatalities compared to 547 in 2015.
+- In 2016, Colorado saw an alarming spike in traffic fatalities, totaling 608 fatalities compared to 547 in 2015 and has since increased to 642.
 Although population and vehicle miles traveled data is only available through 2016, there has been a historical increase in both.

 - From 2010 to 2014, Colorado’s population increased by approximately 325,000 residents (Source: The Colorado State Patrol (CSP) publishes the total number of Colorado residents in its annual reports.
 Data for 1996-2006 and 2010-2013 is provided by the Colorado Department of Local Affairs, and is estimated based on Census figures.
 2007-2009 estimates were provided by the U.S. Census Bureau, and are based on estimates from the 2010 census.).